Prince John of the United Kingdom: Death

-On 20 January, the Daily Mirror wrote that "when the Prince passed away his face bore an angelic smile"; its report also made the first public mention of John's epilepsy.
-His funeral was the next day at St Mary Magdalene parish church.
-John Neale Dalton officiated.
+On 20 January, the Daily Mirror reported that "when the Prince passed away his face bore an angelic smile"; the article also made the first public mention of John's epilepsy.

+His funeral took place the next day at St Mary Magdalene parish church, with John Neale Dalton officiating.
+It was attended by the Prince's parents, King and Queen, as well as his paternal grandmother, Queen Alexandra, his aunt, Queen Maud, with her son and John's first cousin, future King Olav V of Norway, his other aunt, Princess Victoria, as well as three of his siblings: Princess Mary, Prince Henry, and Prince George.

 Queen Mary wrote:Canon Dalton & Dr Brownhill [John's physician] conducted the service which was awfully sad and touching.
 Many of our own people and the villagers were present.
-We thanked all Johnnie's servants who have been so good and faithful to him.Though nominally private, the funeral was attended by Sandringham House staff; "every single person on the estate went and stood around the gates and his grave was absolutely covered in flowers."
+We thanked all Johnnie's servants who have been so good and faithful to him.Although nominally private, the funeral was attended by staff from Sandringham House; "every single person on the estate went and stood around the gates and his grave was absolutely covered in flowers."
 Queen Alexandra wrote to Queen Mary that "now [their] two darling Johnnies lie side by side".